art-framework/art-module-template/Readme.md

 * Update the `gradle.properties` file and change the following variables:
     * `group`: your-maven-group-id (e.g.: io.github.silthus)
 * Update the `root.projectName` inside `settings.gradle`.
 This will be your artifactId.
+* Delete the `CHANGELOG.md` file.
+It will be created on your first release.
 * Rename the java package and module to match your project.
 * Code away :) - and once you are ready, push your commit (in [conventional commit style](https://www.conventionalcommits.org/)) to master.